 Inspect the Headlight Wiring Harness and Relay Connectors

 Next, check the wiring harness and relay connectors for any signs of corrosion or other signs of damage that could be causing a short circuit or interruption in power flow to either headlight.
 If any corrosion is present then these connections should be cleaned before further troubleshooting can occur.
+Also learn about water in headlight, how to fix it, and how to stop it from happening again in our easy-to-understand guide.
+Keep your driving safe and your lights clear.

 Check for Loose Ground Connections